Qflash plus can update a BIOS even when a PC can't boot

 On pressing Enter, the details of your motherboard will be displayed.

-Now insert the USB drive into the white USB port at the rear of the target PC.
+Now insert the USB drive into the Q-Flash Plus USB port at the rear of the target PC.
+This is sometimes coloured white or it will be noted in small letters next to the port to say 'BIOS' or 'QFlash'.
 With the PC switched off but with power to the power supply of the PC and the power supply turned on at the rear, you should now press the 'Q-Flash Plus' button on your PC motherboard.
 Sometimes this is on the rear IO plate and sometimes it is inside the PC on the main motherboard.
+Hold the button down for a couple of seconds.

-The Q-Flash plus LED will flash to show the process has begun.
+The Q-Flash plus LED will flash to show the process has begun and it should continue to slowly flash throughout the flash process.
 The PC must not be touched while the flash process is activated.
 Once complete, the PC will reboot and you can remove the USB from the rear.